 The 10 Biggest Digital Marketing Challenges Facing Small Business (and How To Overcome Them)

-It has become increasingly imperative that businesses and nonprofits compete in the digital landscape in order to succeed – and survive.
+It has become imperative that businesses and nonprofits compete in the digital landscape in order to succeed – and survive.
 No longer is having a strong digital marketing presence a luxury for corporations and big businesses.
 As we saw over the last year, your digital marketing presence is extremely important to your survival when everything shut down and went digital.
 However, digital marketing is not without its challenges; some easier than others to overcome.
 What follows are some of the biggest digital marketing challenges facing small business and how to overcome them.

 BIGGEST DIGITAL MARKETING CHALLENGES